Hangry Children? What You Can Do to Help

 Growth Affects Hunger

-The dynamic process of growing triggers hunger and prompts children to eat.
+The dynamic process of growing during a developmental stage triggers hunger and prompts children to eat.

 Just think about the teenager: he eats a lot because he is in a growth spurt.